Career Academy Incentive Fund

 The Career Academy Incentive Fund was created through the reauthorization of the Secure an Advanced Vision for Education (SAVE) fund in 2019.
 It provides targeted grants to support partnerships between school districts and community colleges that expand access to career academy programs, with a focus on programming delivered through regional centers.
 Annually, the Iowa Department of Education will award grants of up to $1 million for projects that best meet the criteria specified in statute (the number of grants issued will be based on the amount of available funds and types of applications received).

-Information coming soon on the 2021–2022 academic year Career Academy Incentive Fund application cycle
+Apply now for the 2021-2022 Career Academy Incentive Fund application cycle

 To be eligible, applications must include one school district and one community college.
 Proposals for new career academies delivered collaboratively between multiple school districts and a community college through a regional center will receive priority consideration.